 A winning strategy

-You’ve training for 3, 4 up to 6 months for this day.
+You’ve been training for 3, 4 up to 6 months for this day.
 Don’t let a race day flub derail your finish.
 Whether you are training for a 5K or a marathon, having a strategy and sticking to that strategy can make a huge difference for you on race day.

 Let’s start with the basics, a strategy is not an exact science.
 A strategy is not always the goal you started out with at the beginning of training.
 A strategy takes your completed (key word) training, race conditions, and race course into consideration to help you physically and mentally tackle the race.